-Kalijarvi, Chuzi, Newman & Fitch, P.C. is pleased to introduce Mackenzie Karbon as the new June D.W.
+Kalijarvi, Chuzi, Newman & Fitch, P.C. is pleased to introduce Mack Karbon as the new June D.W.
 Kalijarvi Employment Law Fellow.
 The two-year fellowship was established to celebrate the work of Kalijarvi, who founded the law firm more than forty-eight years ago, and who was a fierce and tireless advocate for federal-sector employees facing discrimination or discipline in the workplace.
-Karbon was selected because of her commitment to public interest and/or employment law.
+Karbon was selected because of their commitment to public interest and/or employment law.

-“We are thrilled to welcome Mackenzie as our new June D.W.
+“We are thrilled to welcome Mack as our new June D.W.
 Kalijarvi Employment Law Fellow and look forward to nurturing and strengthening the next generation of dedicated employment law attorneys,” said Elaine Fitch, managing partner for KCNF.

 Karbon’s passion for workplace justice was ignited when they had the opportunity to intern at the Delaware Department of Justice’s Community Engagement Unit, where they witnessed the transformative power of fair employment practices.
 They also served as a judicial extern for Equal Employment Opportunity Commission Administrative Judge Neile Eisner and as an intern at the U.S. Department of Justice’s Civil Rights Division, Employment Litigation Section.